MarcoDeJong/vagrant-default-php-box/README.md

 PHP Virtual development box
 ===========================
-*This virtualbox can run Symfony2, Joomla, Wordpress and Drupal for example.*
+*This virtualbox can run Symfony2, Laravel, Wordpress and Drupal for example.*

 Prologue
 --------
-I really got fed up with tools like MAMP and WAMP.
+I got fed up with tools like MAMP/WAMP.
 They never installed -exactly- the same way on my Windows and Mac development machines.
 As alternative I could go into the commandline and use tools like Homebrew or MacPorts to configure PHP, Apache and MySQL locally myself.
 However these solutions were not optimal as well, because my harddrives ran over with programs I seldomly used.
 Above all, as soon as I changed machines (or reinstalled OS), I had to all start over.
 Grumble.

 What is this box?
 -----------------